About arc42

 -

-MongoDB (Database): Provides persistence for user data and other application data.
+MongoDB (Database): Provides persistence for user data and other application data like questions.

 Communication between these containers is managed internally within Azure, ensuring secure and efficient data transfer.